Category:

 Continued Success and Accolades

-Dave made a big return to the movie world again when he co-starred in "A Star is Born" with Bradley Cooper, playing the character of his best friend Noodles.
-The movie was a massive success and went on to garner numerous prestigious nominations and awards.
-Jon Stewart and Chappelle joined forces on a duo comedy tour in 2018, and he appeared with Aziz Ansari for three standup shows in Austin, Texas.
+Dave made a big return to the movie world when he appeared in "A Star is Born," playing Noodles, the best friend of Bradley Cooper's character.
+The movie was a massive success and went on to garner numerous prestigious nominations and awards, including an Academy Award nomination for Best Picture.
+Jon Stewart and Chappelle joined forces on a comedy tour in 2018, and he appeared with Aziz Ansari for three standup shows in Austin, Texas.
 In 2019, he was given the annual Mark Twain Prize for American Humor, presented by the Kennedy Center.
+In November 2022, Chappelle hosted "Saturday Night Live" for the third time.

 (Photo by Eugene Gologursky/Getty Images for Bombay Sapphire Gin)